Learning-based legged locomotion; state of the art and future perspectives: Learning Frameworks

 Hierarchical learning is adopted in several learning-based control works in the computer graphics literature.
-The decomposition of the problem can be based on human intuition, for example, in \cite{peng2017deeploco}, a high-level policy will prescribe the desired footsteps to accomplish tasks such as navigation and soccer dribbling, while the low-level policy will take the desired footsteps as input to generate joint level control to follow the footsteps.
+The decomposition of the problem can be based on human intuition, for example, in \cite{peng2017deeploco}, a high-level policy will prescribe the desired footsteps to accomplish tasks such as navigation and soccer dribbling, while the low-level policy takes the desired footsteps as input to generate joint level control to follow the footsteps.
 The output of the high-level policy can also be a learned latent space.
-For example, \cite{peng2022ase, won2022physics, zhu2023neural} present systems where the low-level policies are trained to reproduce diverse motion capture data, driven by a learned latent representation.
-High-level policies are then trained to manipulate these latent spaces to accomplish high-level tasks.
+For example, \cite{peng2022ase, won2022physics, zhu2023neural} present frameworks where the low-level policies are trained to reproduce diverse motion capture data, driven by a learned latent representation; high-level policies are then trained to manipulate these latent spaces to accomplish high-level tasks.

-Similar frameworks are adopted in several quadrupedal robot locomotion works. \cite{han2023lifelike} learns low-level policies using the vector quantized variational encoder (VQ-VAE) \cite{van2017neural}.
-This allows a quadrupedal robot to reproduce a variety of motion capture data of animals and a high-level policy to manipulate the latent space of the VQ-VAE to handle tasks like navigation and multi-agent chase tag game. \cite{ji2022hierarchical} divides a soccer shooting task into an end-effector motion tracking task and an end-effector trajectory planning task, where the output of the trajectory planning is used as input for the motion tracking policy.
-The two tasks are learned separately to accomplish quadruped soccer shooting. \cite{ji2023dribblebot} similarly learns task and recovery policies for soccer dribbling.
+Similar frameworks are adopted in several quadrupedal locomotion works. \cite{han2023lifelike} learn low-level policies using the vector quantized variational encoder (VQ-VAE) \cite{van2017neural}.
+This allows a quadruped to reproduce a variety of motion capture data of animals and a high-level policy to manipulate the latent space of the VQ-VAE to realize navigation and multi-agent chase tag game. \cite{ji2022hierarchical} divide a soccer shooting task into an end-effector motion tracking task and an end-effector trajectory planning task, where the output of the trajectory planning is used as input for the motion tracking policy.
+The two tasks are learned separately to accomplish quadruped soccer shooting. \cite{ji2023dribblebot} similarly learn task and recovery policies for soccer dribbling.

-There are also hierarchical architectures that combine a model-based control approach and a learning-based approach, where a control policy can either be learned or manually designed.
-We leave the discussion to a later section in the paper.
+There are also hierarchical architectures combining a model-based control approach and a learning-based approach, where a control policy can either be learned or manually designed.
+We leave the discussion to Sec. \ref{sec:combined}.